The $3$-isogeny Selmer groups of the elliptic curves $y^2=x^3+n^2$: Fundamental 3 -isogeny descent

 Write $\mathbf{e}=(e_1,\dots, e_m)\in \F_3^m$.
 It is straightforward to check that when $i\neq 0$, the $i$-th entry $(R\mathbf{e})_i$ of $R\mathbf{e}$ satisfies

 where $u=\prod_{j=1}^m q_j^{e_j}$.
 From the $i=0$ row entry of $R\mathbf{e}$, Hence the kernel of the matrix of $R$ contains $\mathbf{e}\in \F_3^m$ such that for every $i\neq 0$, we have

 and further that $\leg{\rho}{u}_3=1$ if $v_3(n)=0$ or $2$.
 By the first supplementary law of cubic reciprocity~\cite[p.~215]{LemReciprocity}, $\leg{\rho}{u}_3=1$ is equivalent to $u\equiv\pm 1\bmod 9$.
 For any $p\equiv 2\bmod 3$, any integer is a cube modulo $p$.
 Therefore for the corresponding cubic~\eqref{eq:cubicABC} to be everywhere locally solvable, we only need to consider the local conditions at primes dividing $n$ that are congruent to $1\bmod 3$ and at the prime $3$.
-The conditions for $\mathbf{e}$ to be in $\ker R$ are precisely the requirements for $u$ to represent a class in $\Sel_{\hphi}(\hE_n)$ by Lemma~\ref{lemma:localcond}.
+By \cite[Proposition~4.1(iii)]{LemReciprocity}, to check that an integer $u$ is a cube modulo a prime $p\equiv 1\bmod 3$, it suffices to check that $\leg{u}{\pi}_3=1$ for a choice of irreducible $\pi\in\OO_K$ above $p$.
+Therefore the conditions for $\mathbf{e}$ to be in $\ker R$ are precisely the requirements for $u$ to represent a class in $\Sel_{\hphi}(\hE_n)$ by Lemma~\ref{lemma:localcond}.